skfit-uni-luebeck/ontoserver-keycloak/README.md

 [documentation](https://ontoserver.csiro.au/docs/6/config-security.html), the
 scopes `onto/{api,synd}.{read,write}` are currently broken.
 This will likely be fixed in the upcoming 6.1.x series, in which case this article will be updated accordingly.
 Feel free to add the four scopes anyway.
-You can leave the _Defaut Client Scopes_ and the already-present as-is.
-Some of these are mandated by the OIDC specification and are used by some features of Keycloak (the self-management console available to users, for example!), so remove them at your own risk.
+You can leave the _Default Client Scopes_ and the already-present scopes as-is.
+Some of these are mandated by the OIDC specification and are used by some features of Keycloak within your Realm (the self-management console available to users, for example!), so remove them at your own risk.

 ⚠ Still, we need to remove some scopes from our Ontoserver client, as the associated mappers will confuse Ontoserver.
 Also, we need to make the new scopes available to the client in the first place.
 Head over to your client, and select the "Client Scopes" tab.
-Remove all _assigned default client scopes_, apart from `roles` and all _assigned optional client scopes_.
+Remove all _assigned default client scopes_ and all _assigned optional client scopes_.
 Then add the `system/*.{read,write}` and the `onto/{api,synd}.{read,write}` scopes (if added) to the default client scopes. ⚠

 In this way, the scopes will get added into the `scope` claim of every token automatically.
 Optional client scopes will only get added when the